5n7/slack-timer/README.md

 ## Develop

-Add a BOT with `app_mentions:read` and `chat:write` permissions to your Slack channel and set .env.
+Add a BOT with `app_mentions:read` and `chat:write` permissions to your Slack workspace and set .env.

 ```
 docker-compose up --build